mlswg/mls-architecture/draft-ietf-mls-architecture.md

 in Section {{as-compromise}}.

 The association between members' identities and signature keys is fairly flexible in MLS.
-As noted above, there is no requirement that all appearances of a given user use the same key pair.
+As noted above, there is no requirement that all clients belonging to a given user use the same key pair (in fact, such key reuse is forbidden to ensure clients have independent cryptographic state).
 A member can also rotate the signature key they use within a group.
 These mechanisms allow clients to use different signature keys in different contexts and at different points in time, providing unlinkability and post-compromise security benefits.
 Some security trade-offs related to this flexibility are discussed in the security considerations.

 ## Delivery Service